 About Jerome: Located high atop Cleopatra Hill, Jerome was one a rip-roaring copper mining town.
 Following four disastrous fires and the Great Depression, the town dwindled to fewer than 100 residents.
 Today, Jerome is a thriving artist community filled with galleries, craft shops and restaurants.
 Browse a while, then grab a bite and a ghost story or two at the Haunted Hamburger or Asylum Restaurant.
 You can make your trip an overnighter by calling ahead to book a room at the reputedly haunted Jerome Grand Hotel . . . if you dare.

 Your Route: AZ-89A → Sedona

 Approximate Drive Time: 45 minutes

 About Sedona: Sedona is a must-see on any Arizona itinerary.
 The town’s towering crimson formations, formed over centuries by water and wind, stand in glorious contrast to Arizona’s deep blue sky.
-There’s plenty of excellent hiking in this photographer’s paradise, as well as art galleries, craft shops, New Age stores and outstanding dining options.
+There’s plenty of excellent hiking in this photographer’s paradise, as well as art galleries, craft shops, New Age stores, off-road Jeep and vortex tours, and outstanding dining options.
 In warmer weather, follow the signs to Oak Creek Canyon and take a dip in the cool waters.